 \section{Abstract}

-In this paper we study the behavior of the solutions to the Robin problem in bounded $1$-sided NTA domains with Ahlfors-David regular boundary, generalizing the results of \cite{DavDEMM} to the case of a non constant Robin parameter.
-In particular, we will prove the mutual absolute continuity of the Robin harmonic measure with respect to the surface measure in the setting of variable permeability.
+In this paper, we study the behavior of solutions to the Robin problem in bounded one-sided NTA domains with an Ahlfors--David regular boundary, extending the results of \cite{DavDEMM} to the case of a nonconstant Robin parameter.
+In particular, we prove the mutual absolute continuity of the Robin harmonic measure with respect to the surface measure in the setting of variable permeability.